-During the year the Consolidated Entity continued to implement changes which were the result of a strategic review of the company's operations.
-In February 2011, several long serving members of Strike's board of directors retired from their position with company to facilitate the restructuring of the board's composition to bring it in line with industry best practice.
-The company announced that it had begun a search for a new chairman and an additional independent non-executive director.
-In July 2011, the board of directors appointed Professor Malcolm Richmond to the position of Chairman.
-Prof. Richmond had held the position of Acting Chairman since the board restructuring which took place in February 2011.
+During the year the Consolidated Entity continued to implement changes which were the result of a strategic review of the Company's operations.
+In February 2011, several long-serving members of Strike's Board of Directors retired from their position with the Company to facilitate the restructuring of the Board's composition to bring it in line with industry best practice.
+The Company announced that it had begun a search for a new Chairman and an additional independent Non-Executive Director.
+In July 2011, the Board of Directors appointed Professor Malcolm Richmond to the position of Chairman.
+Prof. Richmond had held the position of Acting Chairman since the Board restructuring which commenced in February 2011.

-On the 30 of June 2011 Strike entered into an agreement with Iron Associates Corporation ("IAC") to purchase IAC's 12% share holding in Apurimac Ferrum S.A. ("AF").
+On 30 June 2011 Strike entered into an agreement with Iron Associates Corporation (IAC) to purchase IAC's 12% share holding in Apurimac Ferrum S.A.
+(AF).
 Key terms of the agreement are as follows:

 - Strike acquired IAC's 12% shareholding in AF. - IAC assigned to Strike a loan of US\$ 5.245 million owed by AF to IAC.
-This loan is convertible to AF shares AF July 2012 under the terms of the Settlement Agreement between the AF shareholders. - IAC held a right, in certain circumstances, to convert its AF shareholding to a royalty from AF's future production.
-This royalty right was extinguished as a result of the IAC share purchase transaction. - Strike paid IAC US\$1.2m in cash on the execution of the agreement and will issue IAC 9 million Strike shares as consideration under the agreement.
-Once issued these shares will represent 6.3% of Strike's issued capital.
+This loan is convertible to AF shares in July 2012 under the terms of the Settlement Agreement between the AF shareholders. - IAC held a right, in certain circumstances, to convert its AF shareholding to a royalty from AF's future production.
+This royalty right was extinguished as a result of the IAC share purchase transaction. - Strike paid IAC US\$1.2m in cash on the execution of the agreement and issued IAC 9 million Strike shares as consideration under the agreement.
+These shares represent 6.3% of Strike's issued capital.

 The Company believes this transaction will provide significant benefits for shareholders in both the short and longer term.
 Initially, the simplification of the AF shareholding structure will improve operational efficiency and reduce risks during the exploration and project execution phases.
-Strike also believes that over the longer term the simplified ownership structure enhances the ability to attract strategic partners to develop the Apurimac and Cusco iron ore projects if required.
+Strike also believes that over the longer term the simplified ownership structure enhances the ability to attract strategic partners to develop the Apurimac and Cusco Iron-Ore Projects if required.